Rough Potential Recovery in the Plane: The DN map from the scattering amplitude

 for all $\Psi\in H^1(\Omega)$ with $\psi=\Psi+H^1_0(\Omega)$.
 When the solution and boundary are sufficiently regular, this definition coincides with that of the introduction by Green's formula.
 To see that $\Lambda_V$ maps from $H^{1/2}(\partial \Omega)$ to $H^{-1/2}(\partial \Omega)$, the dual of $H^{1/2}(\partial \Omega)$, we note that by H\"older's inequality and the Hardy--Littlewood--Sobolev inequality,

 whenever $\Psi\in H^1(\Omega)$, so that by \eqref{ref}, we obtain

 There are a number of different approaches to showing that the scattering amplitude at a fixed energy $\kappa^2>0$ uniquely determines the { DN} map $\Lambda_{V-\kappa^2}$ and {\it vice versa} (see for example \cite{Be, Nachman88, U, SU93a, S}).
 Here we follow a constructive argument due to Nachman \cite[Section 3]{Nachman91}.
-Instead of assuming that zero is not a Dirichlet eigenvalue of $-\Delta+V$, we require now that $\kappa^2$ is not an eigenvalue.
+We must additionally assume that $\kappa^2$ is not a Dirichlet eigenvalue of $-\Delta+V$.
 This can be arranged by taking $\Omega$ sufficiently large as the eigenvalues decrease strictly as the domain grows \cite{NPC} (the result of \cite{L} can be extended to $L^2$-potentials using the unique continuation of \cite{JK}).
-Here, unlike in the rest of the article, we additionally suppose that $V$ is real.
+We also additionally suppose that $V$ is real.

 Let $G_{V}$ and $G_{0}$ be the outgoing Green's functions that satisfy

 and let $S_{V}$ and $S_{0}$ be the corresponding near-field operators defined via single layer potentials;

 These are bounded and invertible, mapping $H^{-1/2}(\partial\Omega)$ to $H^{1/2}(\partial\Omega)$ (the two--dimensional proof can be found in \cite[Proposition A.1]{IN}).
 Then Nachman's formula \cite{Nachman88},